yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 }
 ```

 Note that the `OpenAIClient` instance is described in two different ways.
-The currently active code uses `ManagedIdentityCredential` to connect to Azure OpenAI with User Managed Identity.
-This code only works when running in an Azure environment.
-It won't function in a local or non-Azure environment.
+The current code uses `ManagedIdentityCredential` to connect to Azure OpenAI with a User Managed Identity.
+This code works only when running in an Azure environment and won't work in a local or non-Azure environment.

 During development, you need to test and verify functionality locally.
-In such cases, User Managed Identity cannot be used.
-Instead, connect using the OpenAI Access KEY by uncommenting the line with `AzureKeyCredential(openAIKey)` to create the OpenAIClient instance.
+In such cases, a User Managed Identity cannot be used.
+Instead, connect using the OpenAI Access Key by uncommenting the line with `AzureKeyCredential(openAIKey)` to create the OpenAIClient instance.

-Additionally, `slf4j` and `logback` are used for logging in the implementation.
+Additionally, `SLF4J` and `Logback` are used for logging in the implementation.
 Configure them by creating a `logback-spring.xml` file in the `/src/main/resources` directory.
 While detailed logging configuration is not covered here, the original code is available on GitHub for reference if needed.

 Finally, here's a brief overview of the code: When a question or message is received from a user, it responds in a pirate tone as defined by `SYSTEM`.
 Enjoy the pirate-style replies!